rohanpm/more-executors/_sources/reference/poll.rst.txt

       :mod:`concurrent.futures` cannot be used and different types of asynchronous work will be handled inconsistently.

-:class:`~more_executors.poll.PollExecutor` bridges the gap between the two approaches.
+:class:`~more_executors.PollExecutor` bridges the gap between the two approaches.
 By providing a custom poll function, the tasks can be monitored by one thread efficiently, while at the same time allowing full usage of the API provided by `Future` objects.